olivierbrcknr/mfadt-ms1-blog/_posts/2020-11-09-project-proposal.md

 #### Ideal Concept

 {% include lazyload.html image_src="https://www.ikea.com/de/de/images/products/frekvens-multibeleuchtung-led-schwarz__0811699_PE771764_S5.JPG" image_alt="FREKVENS" %}
-**[FREKVENS](https://www.ikea.com/de/de/p/frekvens-multibeleuchtung-led-schwarz-30420354/) by *IKEA* is an inspirational form prototype, displaying the abstract box and LED matrix while only being a tool to communicate the emotion.**
+[FREKVENS](https://www.ikea.com/de/de/p/frekvens-multibeleuchtung-led-schwarz-30420354/) by *IKEA* is an inspirational form prototype, displaying the abstract box and LED matrix while only being a tool to communicate the emotion.
+{: .imageDesc}

 I am currently thinking about a small box that is portable and can be set up on a table or hung up on a wall (inspired by [Teenage Engineering’s Raven](https://teenage.engineering/designs/R)).
 It only has a LED matrix display, a tactile sensor or button, and a small speaker.
 It is connected to a few other boxes or people, selected by the user, representing only a small friend circle (inspired by [Christoph Labacher](https://www.christophlabacher.com/notes/student-project-archive)).
 Similar to a